COP4655-MobileApps-Fall2023/cop4655-mobile-apps-unit3-softorres/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges:
-Connecting the Porject view controller to the detail controller was the most difficult part of this assignment.
-Trouble with the connection and using the wrong datastruct is where I went wrong, luckily ater some time I was able to figure it out
+Connecting the Project view controller to the detail controller was the most difficult part of this assignment.
+Trouble with the connection and using the wrong datastruct is where I went wrong, luckily after some time I was able to figure it out

 ## License